 The 6000 STE was Pontiac’s 1980s attempt to make a car that could effectively compete with the BMWs and Audis of the age.
 Of course, Pontiac had been trying to do this for at least a decade, including two different generations of the Grand Am (1973-1975 and 1978-1980).
-Though hampered by the basic constraints of the front wheel drive A platform, the 6000 STE was a fairly impressive try.
+Though hampered by the fundamental constraints of the front wheel drive A-platform, the 6000 STE was still a reasonably impressive try.

-For 1983, the 6000 STE’s power was provided by GM’s Chevrolet-built corporate “High Output” LH7 2-barrel carbureted 2.8 liter V6, rated at a respectable for 1983 135 bhp, but the only transmission available was (oog) a three-speed automatic.
-0-60 came in about 9 seconds.
+For 1983, the 6000 STE’s power was provided by GM’s Chevrolet-built corporate “High Output” LH7 2-barrel carbureted 2.8 liter/173 ci V6, rated at a respectable for 1983 135 bhp, but the only transmission available was (oog) a three-speed automatic.
+0-60 came in about 9 seconds in the 3,000 pound car.
 Mileage was 19 city/24 highway by the standards of the day (17/22 by today’s standards).
-With the rather small 13 gallon fuel tank, range was an unimpressive 250 miles or so.
+With the rather small 13-gallon fuel tank, range was an unimpressive 250 miles or so.

-Improvements over the standard Pontiac 6000 (and the other A body cars—the Buick Century, Chevrolet Celebrity, and Oldsmobile Cutlass Ciera) included a special steering rack and suspension tuning with a self-leveling rear air suspension.
-Four halogen headlamps paired with two inboard driving lamps gave the 6000 STE a distinctive and fairly unique face.
-Power steering and 195/70R14 Goodyear Eagle GT tires on aluminum wheels were also standard on the 6000 STE.
+Improvements over the standard Pontiac 6000 (and the other A-platform cars—the Buick Century, Chevrolet Celebrity, and Oldsmobile Cutlass Ciera) included a special steering rack and suspension tuning with a self-leveling rear air suspension.
+Four halogen headlamps paired with two inboard driving lamps gave the 6000 STE a distinctive and relatively unique face.
+Power steering and 195/70R14 Goodyear Eagle GT tires (a size still readily available) on aluminum wheels were also standard on the 6000 STE.